dboothy/SF-Giphy-App/README.md

 # **San Francisco Giphy App**

-San Francisco Giphy App is an app game where users can click buttons
+San Francisco Giphy App is an app that calls Giphy's API to display gifs of movies that take place in San Francisco.

 ![Demo](assets/images/sfgifapp.gif)